eeriespace/eeriespace.github.io/_posts/2021-02-12-play-report-conquered-sun-road-to-madari.md

 mission and heads east, she has a near-death experience, and couple of encounters, then she levels up.

-**Campaign goal:** Get to Madari and live a more comfortable live there.
+**Campaign goal:** Get to Madari and live a more comfortable life there.

 **Current mission:** Assassinate the hunter that destroyed the floodgate.